Yan Gomes Player Props: Cubs vs. Blue Jays

 Blue Jays Pitching Rankings

+- The Blue Jays pitching staff ranks fourth in MLB with a collective 9.5 strikeouts per nine innings.

-- The Blue Jays' 3.73 team ERA is No. 1 among all MLB pitching staffs.
+- The Blue Jays have the top team ERA among all league pitching staffs (3.73).

-- In his last appearance on Saturday, the righty tossed 5 2/3 innings against the Boston Red Sox, giving up three earned runs while surrendering six hits.
+- In his last time out on Sunday against the Boston Red Sox, the right-hander threw seven innings, giving up one earned run while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.